dominicklee/Arduino-PN532-NTAG213/README.md

     }
 ```

 Don't remove the delay code or set it too low, as it can crash the ESP watchdog.
+A non-blocking solution will be coming soon.

+Feel free to reach out to me if you have any questions or would like to request for a custom-solution.

 ## Other Info ##